alexhokl/notes/vim.md

 - `,gl` show logs of the current file in a quick-fix list
   - `]q` to jump to the next commit
   - `[q` to jump to the previous commit
+- `:Gbrowse` to open the current file in a browser

 ### C#